-1) Primary Field of Research: Roughly 40 texts, including both primary and secondary sources.
+- 1) Primary Field of Research: Roughly 40 texts, including both primary and secondary sources.
 Fields can be organized in a variety of ways, including but not limited to period, genre, and/or theoretical approach.
-The list must be accompanied by a question that will

-- guide the composition of the field paper about this list. - 2) Secondary Field of Research: This list may cover, but is not limited to, a theoretical approach, a cognate discipline or field, and/or a methodological approach, and will consist of roughly 30 texts, including both primary and secondary sources.
-The list must be accompanied by a question that will guide the composition of the field paper about this list. - 3) General Area List: This list encompasses a broad series of texts/objects from an identifiable field of Hispanic or Luso-Hispanic studies.
+The list must be accompanied by a question that will guide the composition of the field paper about this list. - 2) Secondary Field of Research: This list may cover, but is not limited to, a theoretical approach, a cognate discipline or field, and/or a methodological approach, and will consist of roughly 30 texts, including both primary and secondary sources.
+The list must be accompanied by a question that will guide the composition of the field paper about this list.

+3) General Area List: This list encompasses a broad series of texts/objects from an identifiable field of Hispanic or Luso-Hispanic studies.
 Roughly 30 texts.
-Examples include but are not limited to: Modern Iberian Literary and Cultural Studies; Latin American Literature; Islamic Iberia; Modern Narrative; Text and Image.
+Examples include but are not limited to: Modern Iberian Literary and Cultural Studies; Latin American Literature;

+limited to: Modern Iberian Literary and Cultural Studies; Latin American Literature; Islamic Iberia; Modern Narrative; Text and Image.
 This list does not require an overall question or a field paper, but does require the submission of the Teaching Materials described below.